 Instead of passing through the clock tower gate, go on the right.
 Behind, you have a lot of Ceviche stands.

-Choose the one you want, they have the same price.
-They use this special sauce from the coast, a mix of Mayonaise and Ketchup… It’s special but it’s worth a try.
+Choose the one you want, and they have the same price.
+They use this secret sauce from the coast, a mix of Mayonaise and Ketchup… It’s special, but it’s worth a try.

 Price: Around 12 000 COP